mackenzieleach/screwthereview/README.md

 &nbsp;

 ### Run the System
-At this point, you are ready to deploy the applcation to a web browser using `localhost`.
+At this point, you are ready to deploy the application to a web browser using `localhost`.
 First, you will need to change to the `src` directory of the repository.
 From this directory run the following:

 ``` *.sh
 yarn start